-- 1. On the Timeline, select one or several clips that you want to adjust. - 2.
-On the toolbar, click the color adjustments button to open the adjustments tool.
+- 1. On the Timeline, select a clip that you want to adjust. - 2.
+On the toolbar, click the Color adjustments icon to open the adjustments tool.

-3. Select Easy mode to use color presets for quick and simple adjustment.
+3. Select the Presets mode to use color presets for quick and simple adjustments.

-Or select Advanced mode to set your own settings.
+Or select the Manual mode to make adjustments manually.

-When you've made your own adjustments to the image and want to save them for future use, click the Save button and name your preset.
-The new preset will appear on the Auto Adjustments tab.
+If you want to save your manual adjustments for future use, click the Save icon and name your preset.
+The new preset will appear on the Presets tab.
+To reset all the adjustments click the arrow icon.

-Once you have used the adjustments, the clip will be marked with a star icon, denoting applied tools or filters.
+Once you have made your adjustments, the clip will be marked with the FX icon (x-1), denoting applied tools or filters.